 The Palatine Hill is one of the seven hills of Rome, and the oldest, since the 10th century BC populated part of Rome.
 Legend has it that Romulus founded his city here.
 The Roman Forum joins in the North.
 After the end of the 7th century BC the wetland was dried, it became the center of Roman public life for more than 1,000 years.

 To the south of the Palatine you can see the Circus Maximus from the ruins of the Imperial Palace – Domus Augustana.
 On the left you can see the building of the UN organization FAO – Food and Agriculture Organization – and behind it the baths of Caracalla.

 There were temples and public building in the Roman Forum.
 Among other things, the Venus Temple, the Temple of Vesta and the House of the Vestal Virgins are located here.

 There are two entrances to the area, one on the middle of the Via dei Fori Imperiali between the Capitoline Hill and the Colosseum, the other on Via di San Gregorio, which leads from the Colosseum to the Circus Maximus – and further to the pyramid.
 There, you can see the remains of the aqueduct of Claudius, which distributed 2 cubic meters of water per second in the metropolitan area of Rome coming from the Aniene valley, 42 miles away.
 You can also walk straight from the Imperial Forums to the Roman Forum.

-Ancient Rome · The Imperial forums
+The Imperial forums

 In the 1930s, Mussolini built Via dei Fori Imperiali cross through the Imperial forums, between the Colosseum and Piazza Venezia, and opened it in 1932.
 On this road he celebrated its parades, he gave his speeches from the balcony of the Palazzo Venezia.
 A passage under the street connects the Trajan Forum with Caesar’s Forum.

 The road is now traffic-calmed and is pedestrian zone on Sunday.